sebapersson/petab_sciml/docs/src/format.md

 ## [Mapping Table](@id mapping_table)

-To avoid confusion regarding what a neural network ID (`netId`) refers to (e.g., parameters, inputs, etc.), `netId` is not considered a valid PEtab identifier.
+To avoid confusion regarding what a neural network Id (`netId`) refers to (e.g., parameters, inputs, etc.), `netId` is not considered a valid PEtab identifier.
 Consequently, every neural network input, parameter, and output must be explicitly mapped in the mapping table to a PEtab variable.

-In the context of the PEtab SciML extension, the relevant mapping table columns are:
+### Detailed Field Description

-- **petabEntityId** [STRING]: A valid PEtab identifier that is not defined elsewhere in the PEtab problem.
-This identifier can be referenced in the condition, hybridization, measurement, parameter, and observable tables, but not within the model itself.
+- **petabEntityId** [STRING, required]: A valid PEtab identifier that is not defined elsewhere in the PEtab problem.
+This identifier can be referenced in the condition, hybridization, measurement, parameter, yaml file (in case of file input), and observable tables, but not within the model itself.
-- **modelEntityId** [STRING]: Describes the neural network entity corresponding to the `petabEntityId`.
+- **modelEntityId** [STRING, required]: Describes the neural network component mapped to the `petabEntityId`.
 For a neural network, the valid identifiers are:
   - `netId.parameters`: Parameters for a neural network model.
-You can refer to a specific layer using `netId.parameters.layerId` or to a specific element of a layer using `netId.parameters.arrayId`.
+A specific layer can also be referenced with `netId.parameters.layerId`, and specific arrays in a layer can be referenced with `netId.parameters.arrayId`.
 For parameter arrays, individual indexing is not allowed.
   - `netId.input`: Input for a neural network with a single input argument (as in the first example [here](@ref YAML_net_format)).
 If the input is provided as an array from a file, use `netId.input`.
 Otherwise, the input is assumed to be a `Vector`, where each element `n` should be mapped to a PEtab ID, with element `n` specified as `netId.input[{n}]`.
   - `netId.inputs`: Inputs for a neural network with multiple input arguments (as in the second example [here](@ref YAML_net_format)).
 Each input argument is accessed via `netId.inputs[{n}]`, and for each argument the same rules apply as for `netId.input`.
 For example, to access element `m` in input `n`, write `netId.inputs[{n}][{m}]`.
   - `netId.output`: Neural network output, assumed to be a `Vector`, where each element `n` should be mapped to a PEtab ID, with element `n` given by `netId.input[{n}]`.

-### Network with Scalar Inputs
+### Example: Network with Scalar Inputs

 For networks with scalar inputs, the PEtab entity should be a PEtab variable.
 For example, assume that the network `net1` has two inputs, then a valid mapping table would be: